abiacco/htpc-wiki/README.md

 You can use this page to browse and search information relating to HTPCs.

-Contact Us with any text corrections, broken links or suggested content via [Reddit](https://www.reddit.com/message/compose?to=/r/htpc) or via <a href="mailto:htpc-wiki@biacciconsulting.com">E-mail</a>.
+Contact us with any text corrections, broken links or suggested content via [Reddit](https://www.reddit.com/message/compose?to=/r/htpc) or via <a href="mailto:htpc-wiki@biacciconsulting.com">E-mail</a>.

 ## Content